 Fairmont Copley Plaza Boston, Massachusetts

 Architect Henry Janeway Hardenbergh also designed New York’s Plaza Hotel.
-The impressive entrance hallway or Peacock Alley is spectacular and the foyer with a 6.4m-gilded coiffed ceiling features a pair of exquisite Empire style crystal chandeliers.
+The impressive entrance hallway known as Peacock Alley is spectacular and the foyer’s 6.4m-gilded coiffed ceiling features a pair of exquisite Empire style crystal chandeliers.